scm-manager/scm-editor-plugin/docs/en/create-and-edit/index.md

 - **Content:** The content of the new or modified file.
 - **Author:** This user is used as author for the new commit.
 - **Commit message:** The commit message.

+Whenever the user refocuses the editor, it will check for new revisions of the branch or the repository.
+If there is a new revision, a warning is shown and the commit cannot be triggered.
+If such a new revision is not detected beforehand, a commit will be rejected by the server and a "concurrent modification error" will be shown.